Updated on September 24, 2024

 Contacts are another type of corrective lenses.
 Many people prefer them for their comfort and convenience.
 Like eyeglasses, contacts bend light rays and focus them on your retina.

-Depending on your needs, your doctor may prescribe:
+Depending on your needs, your doctor may also prescribe:

 • Soft lenses